 EBook buyers read more books.
+And why wouldn’t they be?
+They can look on this article about ebooks and find places to get them for free!
 They’re the future!
 We’re in the midst of a fantastic transition.

 Words from another outsider advocating the overthrow of legacy publishing?